clstrfsck/liftgaze/README.md

 $ pip3 install -r requirements.txt
 ```

+### Edit the project file (not strictly necessary)
+Edit `project.py` and adjust filenames to suit.
+Note that this file uses
+"example" as the default project name, but this can be changed.

+Note that some tuneable items have not yet been moved into the project config,
+and need to be edited in the source, mostly in `04video.py` and `05hitbox.py`.

 ### Assemble input files
 In the `./input` directory place:
-- `lift.mp4` the input image file
+- `example.mp4` the input video file.
+Many formates are supported
-- `lift.tsv` the tab-separated file with synchronised gaze information
+- `example.tsv` the tab-separated file with synchronised gaze information
-- `lift.yaml` the project information file— see below for details
+- `example.yaml` the project information file— see below for details

-Example `lift.yaml`:
+Possible contents of `example.yaml`:
 ```
 path: .
 train: train